jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 -i http://stream.meetup.com/2/rsvps  | nc -lk 9999
 ```
 You would probably not see that much difference on the spark streaming
-end since it is batching the incoming events up anyways.
+end since it is batching the incoming events anyways.
 But you can see
 in the logging that the spark streaming process receives a more
 continuous stream of data.
 This is because the sending process forwards
 them directly as they arrive, rather than letting the pipe program